reiinakano/reiinakano.github.io/draft-solving-probability.md

 ## Examining the training data distribution

-> NOTE: This section contains statements mostly based on intuition and should be considered speculation.
-Please let me know in the comments if you find anything you disagree with, I'm excited to hear other perspectives.

 Something that intrigued me in [Saxton et. al.][mathematics_dataset_paper]'s paper was how high a baseline transformer scored on probability tasks (~0.77 and ~0.73), given that working these out are a multi-step process.
 How could basic pattern-matching score so highly on such a task?
 Is mere perception enough to figure out something like the probability product rule, on such a generic architecture without any prior knowledge of numbers or probability?

 To explain this, first notice that although questions are unique, a lot of them will share the same answers.
 For example, `Calculate prob of sequence aad from abcda`, `Calculate prob of sequence bbz from zbbmn`, and `Calculate prob of sequence rpr from {r: 2, p: 1, x:2}` all lead to the same answer.